The home state of Aaron Rodgers, Ryan Braun, Scott Walker, Aaron Rodgers, me.

 It was once an important network.

-So, right from the start, I do sympathize with Solidette O'Brien a little bit.
+So right from the start, I do sympathize with Soledad O'Brien a little bit.

 As a guest host myself, I understand that when you are guest hosting, you're held to a different standard than the host, who one assumes isn't going to make mistakes.

-Anyway, so Solidette O'Brien was guest hosting on Anderson Cooper's program and was interviewing Barbara Comstock, who's a campaign advisor for the Romney campaign, and as she was doing the interview, you could see her flipping through copy from The Talking Points, Talking Points Memo, which is a liberal website.
+And as she was doing the interview, you could see her flipping through copy from the Talking Points, Talking Points memo, which is a liberal website.

 Rush criticized her for it.